 - Derek Bok

 On January 1, 2014 the minimum wage tipped workers in Albuquerque is scheduled to increase to $5.10 per hour.
 This will affect 40,000 workers who depend on tips for wages.
-However, these workers may still be required to share thier tips with back of the house non service workers due to a loop hole in State statutory law.
+However, these workers may still be required to share their tips with back of the house non service workers due to a loop hole in State statutory law.

-NM Statute 50-4-22 does not distinguish back of the non-direct service workers such as cooks or dishwashers from direct service workers such as servers,bussers, food runners and Hosts.
-New Mexico is the only state to have a subminimum wage of $2.13 that does not match the same criteria of the Federal subminimum wage.
+NM Statute 50-4-22 does not distinguish back of the house; non-direct service workers such as cooks or dishwashers from direct service workers such as servers,bussers, food runners and Hosts.
+New Mexico is the only state to have a subminimum wage of $2.13 that does not match the same criteria of the $2.13 Federal subminimum wage tip pool requirements!

-Until statutory changes are made to NM 50-4-22, servers are subject to the practice of”double dipping” by employers who take advantage of paying a low wage through a tip credit and also requiring tipped employers to “subsidize” the wages of nonservice employees.
-When interveiwed state wide, NM State Wage and Hour administrators were interviewed state-wide and were found to be incongruent in their responses in regards if they would apply FLSA standards to the tip credit or not.
+Until statutory changes are made to NM 50-4-22, servers are vulnerable to the practice of”double dipping” by employers who take advantage of paying a low wage through a tip credit and also requiring tipped employers to “subsidize” the wages of nonservice employees.
+Last May of 2013, NM State Wage and Hour administrators were interviewed state-wide and were found to be incongruent in their responses in regards if they would apply FLSA standards to the tip credit or not.
 The NM Director of Wage and Hour did not respond to emails or call for comment.
 Through email and verbal interviews, Foods servers all over New Mexico report that the practice of double dipping remains widespread and commonplace.

 C. An employee who customarily and regularly